 The Approximate Bayesian Computation (ABC) approach to inference has become extremely popular for performing inference for models whose likelihood is not tractable (either in the sense that we can't evaluate it pointwise or that such evaluation is prohibitively expensive).
-Such models abound in some areas, such as phylogenetic inference and these methods have consequently received a great deal of attention in recent years.
+Such models abound in some areas, such as ecology and phylogenetics, and these methods have consequently received a great deal of attention in recent years.

-It was Pritchard et al. (1999) who introduced the method, although there are some connections to earlier work such as Diggle and Gratton (1984) and is not always viewed as a spatial extension technique, but it can be quite helpful to think about it in these terms.
+It was Pritchard et al. (1999) who introduced the method, although there are some connections to earlier work such as Diggle and Gratton (1984) and Tavaré et al. (1997).
+It is not always viewed as a spatial extension technique, but it can be quite helpful to think about it in these terms.

-Before moving on to consider ABC itself, think about a simple case in which one has a target distribution $f{\mathbf{X}|\mathbf{Y}}(\mathbf{x}|\mathbf{y})$ which will typically be a Bayesian posterior distribution (and $\mathbf{y}$ the observed data).
+Before moving on to consider ABC itself, think about a simple case in which one has a target distribution $f{X|Y}(x|y)$ which will typically be a Bayesian posterior distribution (and y the observed data).
 This distribution is written, via Bayes rule as: